 The coolant bottle provides a quick visual method for determining that the coolant level is adequate.
-With the engine off and cold, the coolant level should be between the "MIN" and "MAX" marks on the side of the coolant bottle.
-Some darkening of the coolant bottle will occur over time.
-This is normal.
-If the coolant level is hard to see, jostling the coolant bottle will make it easier to see.
+With the engine off and cold, the level of the coolant in the bottle should be between the ranges indicated on the bottle.

-There is no need to remove the radiator cap unless checking for coolant freeze point, adding, or replacing coolant.
+The radiator normally remains completely full, so there is no need to remove the radiator cap unless checking for coolant freeze point or replacing coolant.
 Advise your service attendant of this.
 As long as the engine operating temperature is satisfactory, the coolant bottle need only be checked once a month.
 Heater performance may also be adversely affected by low coolant levels.